 Summary

 A Russian dancer and choreographer, Lenoid Veniaminovich Yakobson choreographed for the Kirov and Bolshoi ballets from 1930 to the early 1970s during which time he emerged as a powerful voice of Soviet ballet modernism.
 Based in St. Petersburg, his creative roots stretched back to the 1920s, a period of artistic experimentation when classical ballet developed exciting new movement vocabularies.
-He continued to explore and extend these influences until the 1970s, creating numerous short-format works, called ballet miniatures, that often used grotesque, athletic or pantomimic movements to address social, dramatic or erotic subjects with narrative clarity and concision.
+He continued to explore and extend these influences until the 1970s, creating numerous short-format works, called ballet miniatures, that often used grotesque, athletic, or pantomimic movements to address social, dramatic, or erotic subjects with narrative clarity and concision.
 He favoured original music, often in contemporary style, believing that distinctive forms of music elicited an individual choreographic response.
 Among his most notable works were his full length Spartacus (1956/1962), which discarded the lifts and pointework of traditional ballet language and featured characters who were fully developed psychologically, and Exercise XX (1972), a dance that verged on abstraction.
 In 1969, he founded Choreographic Miniatures, the first Soviet ballet company since the 1920s with a repertoire of original choreographic works by a single choreographer.
 Jewish by birth, Yakobson held onto his Jewish identity culturally as religious observance was effectively prohibited.
-During years of aggressive anti-semitism, he created six ballets on Jewish themes, the first, Jewish Dance, in 1949 when Jews were being actively persecuted.
-Isolated from developments in the West, Yakobson’s work angered Soviet authorities who frequently censored or forbid his ballets.
+During years of aggressive anti-Semitism, he created six ballets on Jewish themes, the first, Jewish Dance, in 1949, when Jews were being actively persecuted.
+Isolated from developments in the West, Yakobson’s work angered Soviet authorities who, frequently censored or forbade his ballets.
 For Soviet audiences, they offered a glimpse of a modernist aesthetic in their sensuality, subjectivity, and collaborations with innovative artists in other media.

 Training and Background